wearpants/instrument/doc/basic_use.rst

 >>> from measure_it import measure_reduce, measure_produce

-The `measure_reduce` decorator measures functions that consume many items.
+The :func:`measure_reduce` decorator measures functions that consume many items.
 Examples include aggregators or a `batch_save()`:

 >>> @measure_reduce()